puresmash/be/README.md

 }
 ```

+How to get the foleder field?
 First browse the correct folder using a browser, then you can find the corresponding folderId on the url column, paste them here.

 * The file credentials.js in root folder containing the connection string of MySQL database and is described as below: